 Those failures are typically not life and death affairs, as in the case of Beauty.ai.

 BoingBoing reported last September on the joint Microsoft/Nvidia/Youth Laboratories project that “applied machine learning techniques to rank 600,000 user-submitted selfies for their beauty, and picked 44 finalists: six Asians, one dark-skinned person, and thirty-seven white people.”

 The European-based project disproportionately sourced their selfies from other white Europeans, providing a glaring case of sample bias.

-In other cases, however, the consequences are much more dire.Computer scientist Ben Shneiderman thinks the risks from #algorithms are big enough that it’s… Click To Tweet
+In other cases, however, the consequences are much more dire.Computer scientist Ben Shneiderman thinks the risks from #algorithms are big enough that it’s time to form a National Algorithm Safety Board.
+Click To Tweet